 Pied means carrying two or more colours.
 The Pied pattern can occur in almost all varieties of peafowl.
 In the case of Indian Blue Pied Peafowl, the extra colour is white.

-Indian Blue Pied is a pattern mutation, and is often represented in genetic crosses as TP.
+The Indian Blue Pied variety is a pattern mutation.
+It is often represented in genetic crosses as TP.

-Males appear like regular India Blues except that they are speckled and splotched with white.
-Exceptional birds will have white on their back and in their train
+Males resemble the regular Indian Blue peacock but are noticeably speckled and splotched with white.
+Exceptional birds will have white on their back and to their train.

 Similar to the cocks, hens also carry Indian Blue colouring but have white splotches.

 No. An Indian Blue Pied X Pied cross will result in 25% white (TT), 50% pied (TP), and 25% dark pied (PP) offspring.

 Dark pied offspring appear very similar to the Indian Blues, but have some white on their wing primaries.
 They also develop much like an Indian Blue, except for their shoulders which start white and do not completely change to black until its second year.
 When these birds later breed to Whites, 100% of the offspring are pied.